BC-Robotics-4504/2025-Season/README.md

   **Our autonomous plan is as follows...**

-  1. Backup to shooting positon
-  2. Shoot preloaded game piece
-  3. Backup 2.75844 meters to exit community
+  1. Backup 2.75844 meters to exit community